 - Flexibility is one of its best features.
 You can make turns (not more than manufacturer recommendations for radius) without the use of fittings.
 This is especially critical for ground settling after your water service has been installed.

 - Less likely to freeze.
 PEX has expansion properties built into the pipe and some insulation factors.

 - It is quiet.
-With PEX you won't have hammer noise when turning of faucets and the effect from quick closing valves.
+With PEX you won't have hammer noise when turning off faucets and the effect of quick closing valves.

 - Won't corrode like galvanized pipe and become brittle like CPVC pipe.